jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 ```

 To enable this syntax, it is sufficient to define
-a special function with `operator` prefix in its name:
+a special function with the `operator` prefix in its name:

 ```c++
 Point2D operator+(Point2D a, Point2D b) {